12 Ways to Balance Hormones to Beat Autoimmune

 Get Restorative Sleep to Balance Hormones:

 Make it a priority to get eight or more hours of high-quality sleep each night to balance your hormones and keep extra weight off.
-Accumulating evidence indicates that chronic sleep deprivation—defined as less than seven or eight hours a night—causes hormonal imbalance including elevated insulin levels, increased nighttime cortisol, increased levels of the hormones that increase your hunger (ghrelin) and appetite (leptin).
+Accumulating evidence indicates that chronic sleep deprivation—defined as less than seven or eight hours a night—causes hormonal imbalance including elevated insulin levels, increased nighttime cortisol, and increased levels of the hormones that increase your hunger (ghrelin) and appetite (leptin).
 (6)

 If you are struggling with poor sleep, there are many things you can do to improve it.
 Read this article to discover the main factors causing you to sleep poorly and strategies you can apply today to improve your sleep quality.